-There are no major differences between the implementation and budgeted expenditures.
+There were no major differences between the intended implementation positive acts, either behavior of academics.

 Describe any changes that will be made to this goal, the annual outcomes, metrics, or strategies/activities to achieve this goal as a result of this analysis.
 Identify where those changes can be found in the SPSA.
+In goal 2 for 2022-2023 building a routine and system to focus on students being highlighted for specific